Exploring faith, fiction, and the space in between

 The Cross and the Quill

-Where biblical exegesis and theological imagination meet
+Where biblical literacy and the inward journey meet

 The Holy Plot